Federal Funding Emergency

 We rely on your voice to advocate for public investment in historic preservation at the state level and in every community across Rhode Island.
 Thank you for speaking up for Rhode Island today and always.

-Contact Congress NowPreservation in Rhode Island is Big Business
+Contact Congress NowPreservation is Big Business

 Overall, historic preservation contributes roughly $1.5 billion to Rhode Island’s economy annually.